-You were rushing to leave the house this morning and forgot — again — where you last left your car keys.
-Then tonight, you spent at least five minutes looking for your reading glasses, only to realize they were hanging on the chain around your neck the whole time.
+You were rushing to leave the house this morning and forgot — again — where you left your car keys.
+Or maybe you spent at least five minutes looking for your reading glasses, only to realize they were hanging on the chain around your neck the whole time.

 Memory issues that are normal

 We’ve all had moments when we couldn’t remember something simple, like someone’s name, only to have it come to us later.

 “Memory slips like this are common,” says Dr. Glen Finney, a behavioral neurologist at Geisinger.
 “The key is that it comes back to you eventually and that you didn’t completely forget.
 If it’s harder to remember or think things through than it used to be, even when you give yourself all the time you need with no distractions, you may need to see your doctor.”

 If what you notice falls into any of these categories, your memory is likely nothing to worry about:

 For example, if it’s been a while since you’ve done complex math, it might be hard to remember how to do it.
 This is called “transience.”

 “Researchers speculate it may be the brain’s way of making room for new information or memories,” says Dr. Finney.